MicrosoftDocs/win32/desktop-src/WinHttp/query-info-flags.md

 ---
-Description: 'These attributes and modifiers are used by WinHttpQueryHeaders.' ms.assetid: 'c26dac1d-9a75-440a-a0ef-a2029f138f3b'
+Description: These attributes and modifiers are used by WinHttpQueryHeaders. ms.assetid: c26dac1d-9a75-440a-a0ef-a2029f138f3b
 title: Query Info Flags
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Query Info Flags

-These attributes and modifiers are used by [**WinHttpQueryHeaders**](winhttpqueryheaders.md).
+These attributes and modifiers are used by [**WinHttpQueryHeaders**](/windows/win32/Winhttp/nf-winhttp-winhttpqueryheaders?branch=master).

-The attribute flags are used by [**WinHttpQueryHeaders**](winhttpqueryheaders.md) to indicate what information to retrieve.
+The attribute flags are used by [**WinHttpQueryHeaders**](/windows/win32/Winhttp/nf-winhttp-winhttpqueryheaders?branch=master) to indicate what information to retrieve.
 Most of the attribute flags map directly to a specific HTTP header.
 There are also some special flags, such as WINHTTP\_QUERY\_RAW\_HEADERS, that are not related to a specific header.

 <dl> <dt>